Albert0i/RU204/cache.md

 ### IV.
 Summary
-Data, per se, is a complicated things...
-More often than not, static data, CRUD data and transactional may be handled differently within a system.
-Static data such as products list, employee info and code tables etc changed infrequently.
-CRUD data such as shopping cart and books list etc only changed from time to time.
+Data, per se, is a complicated thing...
+More often than not, static data, CRUD data and transactional may be handled differently within one system.
+Static data such as product list, employee list and code table changed infrequently.
+CRUD data such as shopping cart and book list only changed from time to time.
 Transactional data such as purchase order, invoice and receipt require high accuracy and security.

 ### V. Bibliography